NeNorvalls/cars_react_app/README.md

 - Open Graph (OG) tags are implemented for better social media sharing.
 - Descriptive keywords and a concise description have been included.

-## Challenges Faced

-- Challenge 1: [Describe the challenge and how it was addressed.]
-- Challenge 2: [Describe the challenge and how it was addressed.]

-## Future Enhancements

-- Feature 1: [Describe a planned feature or improvement.]
-- Feature 2: [Describe another planned feature or improvement.]

-## Security

-The project uses module.css for styling to enhance security by encapsulating styles within components.

 ## How to Run

 1. Clone the repository: `git clone https://github.com/your-username/car-portfolio-app.git`